Breakthrough/PySceneDetect/docs/cli/backends.rst

 .. warning::

     The MoviePy backend is still under development and is not included with current Windows distribution.
 To enable MoviePy support, you must install PySceneDetect using `python` and `pip`.

+    Variable framerate (VFR) video is **not supported**.
+MoviePy assumes a fixed framerate, so timecodes for VFR content will be inaccurate.
+Use the PyAV or OpenCV backend instead.

 This backend can be used by specifying ``-b moviepy`` via command line, or setting ``backend = moviepy`` under the ``[global]`` section of your :ref:`config file <scenedetect_cli-config_file>`.